guillaume-haerinck/imac-c-gimp/README.md

 Then use the 'CMakeLists.txt' to create a makefile and build the project.

 An alternative if you want to avoid using cmake, a makefile for linux is also available.
 Run `make` to compile the program.
+You can also run make clean to purge the directory.

 ## Using the program